Continuous Sexual Abuse of a Child – California Penal Code 288.5

 Sex offender registration requires a defendant to register at their local police station every year within 5 days of their birthday and will usually include restrictions on where they can live.

 A Penal Code 288.5 is considered a violent and serious felony offense, which means a conviction will be considered a “strike” under California's Three Strike Law.
+Penal Code 667.71 PC defines the habitual sex offender law in California.

 Also, the defendant might be ordered to pay restitution to the victim and a restraining order will be issued against them that will prohibit any type of contact with the minor.
 In some cases, the